rempartIrien/fulll/increment/README.md

-# Checkbox
+# Increment

-This project lets people search for users on Github.

-This project has been scaffold with Create React App.
+This project increments an array of digits by 1.

 Code is written with TypeScript and tests with Jest.